Browse Designs

 Morgan, in her role of Lady of the Lake, gifted Excalibur to Arthur.
 Bestowing the gift of Sovereignty and confirming his right to rule.

-Nimue is most probably related to 'nemus' 'nymet' meaning 'grove' or 'sacred grove' ( A name which appears frequently in Place- names in North Devon but seldom elsewhere ).
+The name 'Nimue' is most probably related to 'nemus' 'nymet' meaning 'grove' or 'sacred grove' ( A name which appears frequently in Place- names within North Devon but seldom elsewhere ).

 On her eventual return to the Isle of Avalon Ygerne assumed the lead role in that religious community, as The Lady of the Lake.
 When she died she was buried with an 'Early Christian' inscription on the stone marking her grave.
 A stone which is still preserved on Lundy, in the cemetery on Beacon Hill, the site of the old St (H)elen's chapel